zran-nz/help/main/FAQ.md

 # Managing your school

+## How do teachers join a school?
+If you are invited to join a school community, an email from Classcipe will notify you to accept the invitation.
+Simply click the link within the email, it will direct you to the Classcipe main page, where by taking a few steps, your registration will be completed and you will find the invitation under your notification bar. open the message and click "Join" to become part of the school community.
+You can freely switch between your personal account and school account.
+Check the video here https://drive.google.com/file/d/1KLEsd4PXCiB7WFVbeByYeomjqmRXhMvS/view?usp=sharing

 ## How can my school join Classcipe?
+Simply send out quotation on the Classcipe Main page and our team will contact you ASAP to tailor your school plan.
+Check the video here https://drive.google.com/file/d/1VWXvmyOgT5KDSzlpu1BGy4-NQcWYasln/view?usp=sharing

 ## Who can manage school account?
 The users appointed as school admin can manage full school account settings, whereas the subject coordinators can manage, the homeroom teachers can manage.
 Please notice that the changes made on the school account will affect all the teachers under this school, include but not limited to school classes, school students, school curriculums, school years, school Unit plan&task formats, school academic term and teaching blocks data.